oasis-tcs/openc2-oc2ls/oc2ls.md

 * 3..5	Required and repeatable with a minimum of 3 and maximum of 5 values

-A cardinality of 0..1 denotes a single optional value of the specified type.
-A cardinality of 0..n denotes a field that is either omitted or is an array containing one or more values of the specified type.
+A multiplicity of 0..1 denotes a single optional value of the specified type.
+A multiplicity of 0..n denotes a field that is either omitted or is an array containing one or more values of the specified type.

-An array containing zero or more values of a specified type cannot be created implicitly using cardinality, it must be defined explicitly as a named ArrayOf type.
-The named type can then be used as the type of a required field (cardinality 1).
-Results are unspecified if an optional field (cardinality 0..1) is a named ArrayOf type with a minimum length of zero.
+An array containing zero or more values of a specified type cannot be created implicitly using multiplicity, it must be defined explicitly as a named ArrayOf type.
+The named type can then be used as the type of a required field (multiplicity 1).
+Results are unspecified if an optional field (multiplicity 0..1) is a named ArrayOf type with a minimum length of zero.

 ### 3.1.4 Derived Enumerations
 An Enumerated field may be derived ("auto-generated") from the fields of a Choice, Map or Record type by appending ".*" to the type name.